keithdou/library-services/README.md

 ## Rest Services

 A Java REST service compatible with any J2EE container is included in this project under 'library-browser'.
 The service expects to find data in a MongoDB database which needs to be installed separately.
-Aproxy service is used to avaoid CORS errors in development.
-You need to configure proxy-conf.json to point to your apps server (default is localhost:8080).
+A proxy service is used to avoid CORS errors in development.
+You may need to configure proxy-conf.json to point to your apps server (default is localhost:8080).

 ## load data

-The data to be imported can be downloaded from TBA.
+The data to be imported can be downloaded from =====TBA.

 To import into MongoDB: